adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 permalink: /chapters/modules/
 ---

-*A module is a distinct, indepenent unit, that can be combined with other modules to form a more complex structure.
-In a living room, you can consider the TV, the sofa and the wall art, modules.
-All coming together to create a useable room.*
+A module is a distinct, independent unit, that can be combined with other modules to form a more complex structure.

+In a living room, you can consider the TV, the sofa and the wall art modules.
+All coming together to create a useable room.

+If you take one of the units away, the rest still works just fine.
+I don't need the TV to be able to sit on the sofa etc. Okay you get the picture!

 ## What could be a module?